 To register for virtual attendance, click here: bit.ly/RRNConf21virtual

-More exciting updates will be announced in the coming weeks!
+Watch this space for more exciting updates and for virtual tickets to be released in the coming weeks!

-We really look forward to welcoming you back in-person, and online, soon.
+We look forward to welcoming you back in-person, and online, soon.